Lineman Jobs in West Virginia

-Power lines are an important part of our everyday lives.
-They enable us to have heating and cooling, lighting, working appliances, and more.
-As communities grow and residential, retail and commercial buildings increase demand for electricity, linemen are needed to get power lines up and running.
-Linemen are responsible for installing power lines as well as repairing or replacing them when they’re not working properly.
+Telecommunication lines are an important part of our everyday lives.
+They carry data to support communication and entertainment through cable television, the internet, and telephones.
+As communities grow and residential, retail and commercial buildings increase demand for these services, linemen are needed to get telecommunication lines up and running.
+Linemen are responsible for installing lines as well as repairing or replacing them when they’re not working properly.

 Importance of linemen jobs in West Virginia

-By installing and maintaining power lines, each worker makes sure people have access to methods of communication often used on a daily basis.
+By installing and maintaining telecom lines, each worker makes sure people have access to methods of communication often used on a daily basis.
 This impacts homes, schools, offices, retail stores, and other buildings in a community, enabling people to talk to family and peers, watch the news or their favorite TV show, check email, use the internet, and more.
-If lines are damaged due to storms, linemen brave inclement weather conditions to perform storm restoration and restore electricity.
-These jobs can be dangerous, and the professionals in this field are hard-working, dedicated individuals.
+If lines are damaged due to storms, linemen are responsible for repairing the lines to restore these crucial services.
+The professionals in this field are hard-working, dedicated individuals.

 Who do linemen work for in WV?

-Linemen are responsible for services like installing and maintaining power lines, including electric power lines, telephone lines, and lines used in distribution systems.
-Duties may include inspecting and testing systems, installing updated systems, stringing wires, working on electrical boxes, setting up and climbing poles, and more.
-Linemen work above ground as well as dig trenches for underground wires.
+Linemen are responsible for installing and maintaining fiber optic cables.
+Duties may include inspecting and testing systems, installing updated systems, stringing cables, operating aerial buckets, climbing poles, and more.
+Linemen work above ground as well as dig trenches for underground lines.

 Line installation services

-Installing power lines is one of the services that the worker provides.
+Installing telecommunication lines is one of the services that the worker provides.
 These lines may be visible above the ground or hidden below the ground.

-Above-ground installation includes installing poles, stringing wires or cables, and setting up other components that allow power lines to function.
+Above-ground installation includes pole transfers, stringing cables, and setting up other components that allow lines to function.
 Linemen will also test the system to make sure everything is working.

 Line repair and replacement services

-In addition to installing power lines, linemen are responsible for fixing the power lines when they stop working properly.
+In addition to installing cables, linemen are responsible for fixing the cables when they stop working properly.
 This can include testing the system to identify and locate the issue, repairing the cable or replacing it.
-Wires may be de-energized or live, though working with high voltage wires requires special gear.

-Linemen may climb poles to reach the power lines, or be lifted up to the lines by a cherry picker.
-During a power outage, it’s up to the linemen to restore power, which can mean performing storm restoration during hazardous weather conditions.
+Linemen may climb poles to reach the cables, or be lifted up to the lines in an aerial bucket.
+Following a storm or power outage, it’s up to the linemen to fix any damaged cables and restore telecommunication capabilities.

 Linemen do repair work below the ground as well, including digging to reach and repair the cables, as well as performing necessary repairs on conduits.

 Abide by safety regulations

-These types of jobs can be dangerous and pose the risk of falls, shocks, and other injuries.
-To stay safe, linemen are required to understand the risks and follow safety protocol, which includes wearing protective gear, properly handling the wires and equipment, having an assistant nearby, and paying attention to details.
+These types of jobs can be dangerous and pose the risk of falls and other injuries.
+To stay safe, linemen are required to understand the risks and follow safety protocol, which includes wearing protective gear, properly handling the cables and equipment, working as a team, and paying attention to details.